bluekvirus/Stage.js/HOWTO.md

 Introduction
 ------------
-This lightweight framework is made on top of **Backbone** and **Bootstrap**.
-The goal is to maximize developer efficiency by introducing an intuitive workflow on top of a solid front-end architecture.
+This lightweight framework is made to maximize developer efficiency by introducing an intuitive workflow on top of a solid front-end architecture.
 You will be focusing on user interaction building without distraction.
 We even give you a web server to start the development right away!
 Theming and packaging deployments are also a breeze through our tools.

 To flatten and lower the initial learning curve of adaptation, there is only a handful of APIs to remember: